IndrajeetPatil/ggstatsplot/README.md

 utils::citation(package = "ggstatsplot")
 ```

-There is currently a publication in preparation corresponding this
+There is currently a publication in preparation corresponding to this
 package and the citation will be updated once it’s published.

 # Documentation and Examples